ctkelley/SIAMFANLEquations.jl/README.md

 This package is designed and built to support a book project.
 So the solvers and examples reinforce the algorithmic discussion in the book.
 General purpose packages have a different mission.

-## Installation: Use Julia 1.5 and up with this thing!!!
+## Installation: Use Julia 1.6 and up with this thing!!!

-This package has been tested on Julia 1.5. __The package no longer works on 1.0!__
+This package has been tested on Julia 1.6. __The package no longer works on 1.5 or earlier!__

 Type this